'I hope he stays as MP' - Rishi Sunak's North Yorkshire constituents react to Liz Truss win

-Rishi Sunak: Locals in Richmond hope he remains MP after losing leadership race to Liz Truss
+Rishi Sunak: Locals in Richmondshire hope he remains MP after losing leadership race to Liz Truss

 Rishi Sunak's North Yorkshire constituents said they were disappointed but not surprised at his defeat by Liz Truss and hoped he would stay on as the local MP.